MykeFr/CP_Parallelize_Fire_Extinguishing_Simulation/Code/README.md

-Parallelization starts at section 4.2.3. of the code.
+Parallelization starts at section 4.2.3. of the code inside extinguishing_omp.c